At least one 100-level course in the GPH Major.

 Timetables for courses offered at Leiden University College in 2021-2022 will be published on this page of the e-Prospectus.

 Mode of instruction

-Escape Room/Theatre Production: Students will be assigned a topic, country and international organization during first week.
+Theatre Production: Students will be assigned a topic in the first session of class.
 The following assessments will be based on this overall assignment.